-1. Employees are paid 50% of their annual holiday pay, including their hour-specific increments pursuant to section 18(6) of this collective agreement, as a holiday bonus.
-However, the holiday bonus is not paid for the extra holidays pursuant to section 18(2 e-d).
+Once an employer has adopted the five-day holiday calculation, employees are paid 50% of their annual holiday pay, including their hour-specific increments pursuant to section 18, subsection 7 or 8, as a holiday bonus.
+However, a holiday bonus is not paid for any extra holidays determined in accordance with section 18, subsection 2d.